-Swap instrument (see note 1(b)2) is measured at fair value under ASC 820 on a recurring basis as of December 31, 2011 and 2012 using significant unobservable inputs (Level 2).
+Swap instrument (see note 1b(1)) are measured at fair value under ASC 820 on a recurring basis as of December 31,2012 and 2013.

 v.
 Comprehensive income:

 In June 2011, the FASB issued ASU 2011-05 Presentation of Comprehensive Income, codified in ASC 220 "Comprehensive Income".
 The guidance requires an entity to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The guidance also eliminates the option to present the components of other comprehensive income as part of the statement of equity.
 The Company adopted the new guidance commencing January 1, 2012.
 The Company chose to present the Comprehensive Income in two separate but consecutive statements.